Bankso/SCAR/README.md

 ```
 sbatch scripts/start/run.sh $path_to_new_home scripts/process/options.R $name_for_output $path_to_sample_files $path_to_BED_file $fragment_range
 ```
-Following the conclusion of each processing step, the resultant directories and files will be found in the sample directory.
+Following the conclusion of each processing step, the resultant directories and files will be dumped to the sample directory.
 By default, this is some variant of sample/new_dir/out_file, where new_dir is a term corresponding to the outfile type (e.g., aligned/, coverage/, etc.)

 SCAR was designed to be primarily self-documenting, so most options will be recorded in outputs or file logs.
 After every run, file logs are moved to a 'logs' directory in the sample directory.
 To make sure the log isn't overwritten with a new run, either modify the name of the log to a unique identifier or be sure to use a a new file output tag for each run with otherwise identical settings.